bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 may stay the same but if the _dependents_ change, the factory value will be updated to reflect the new dependencies.

-`computeOnce` determines that computed factory values are only produced once.
+`computeOnce` determines that resolved factory values are only produced once.
 This is important for entries that are, for instance, data registries or other fundamental building blocks that must maintain referential integrity for the lifespan of the app.